 - Finger paint or watercolors

 - Paintbrushes (optional)

 Talk about what happens during spring.
 You can even read a book about springtime, such as It's Spring by Linda Glaser.
-Then, talk about activities that you do during spring.
+Then, discuss activities you do during spring.
 Have students talk about their favorite things to do.

-Cover the bulletin board you will be using with fabric or butcher paper.
-Give each student a piece of finger paint paper or Manila paper and some paint.
+Cover the bulletin board with fabric or butcher paper.
+Give each student a piece of finger paint paper or manila paper and some paint.
 It is up to you if you want to use finger paint or watercolors.
 Then, have students paint a picture of their favorite thing to do in the springtime.
 When they are finished, let them share their paintings with the class.
 Then, put them on the bulletin board.
 A wonderful title for this particular preschool bulletin board for spring would be, “Super Springtime Fun.”

 Springtime Bulletin Board Fun for Preschool